Historic Food Program

 $4 for children 4 and under.

 Reservations and advance purchase recommended.
 Our online registration ends on Friday.
-Please call the visitors center at (281) 343-0218 after 9 a.m. on Saturday morning to check day-of availability.
+Please call the Visitor Center at (281) 343-0218 after 9 a.m. on Saturday morning to check day-of availability.

-Pricing Discounts: Members receive $1 off adult and children 5+ ticket prices.
+Pricing Discounts: Members of the Fort Bend History Association receive $1 off adult and children 5+ ticket prices.
 Seniors 62+ receive $1 off their ticket.

 Historic Saturday Lunch Schedule